SocialRobotEmpathy/HRI-LLM-Prompt-Study/README.md

 ## Instructions for Reviewers

 Reviewers can explore each folder to understand the prompt design and configuration used in our study.
 The `prompts/prompt_design.md` file provides the rationale behind prompt customization, while `src/` contains code illustrating how the prompts were integrated into the LLM for autonomous interaction.

-## Instructions for Reviewers

-Reviewers can explore each folder to understand the prompt design and configuration used in our study.
-The `prompts/prompt_design.md` file provides the rationale behind prompt customization, while `src/` contains code illustrating how the prompts were integrated into the LLM for autonomous interaction.